alexispuckett3/Lab4/Home.md

 Check to see that the input and output voltage are the same.
 Then, increase the frequency to see find what the frequency limit is for the 741 op amp.

-Circuit Five: Integrating Op Amp
+_Circuit Five_: Integrating Op Amp

 Next, build the integrating op amp displayed below on the bread board.